 Project monitoring and evaluation (M&E) will be conducted in accordance with established UNDP and GEF procedures and will be provided by the project team and the UNDP Country Office (UNDP-CO) with support from UNDP-GEF Regional Coordination Unit in Bangkok.
 The Results and Resources Framework under Section III provides performance and impact indicators for project implementation along with their corresponding means of verification.
 These indicators, together with the POPs Tracking Tool will be used as instruments to monitor progress in POPs reduction management effectiveness and form the basis for the M&E system under this project.
 The M&E plan includes: inception report, project implementation reviews, quarterly and annual review reports, and mid-term and final evaluations.
 The following sections outline the principal components of the Monitoring and Evaluation Plan and indicative cost estimates related to M&E activities.
-The project's Monitoring and Evaluation Plan will be presented and finalized in the Project's Inception Report following a collective fine-tuning of indicators, means of verification, and the full definition of project staff M&E responsibilities.
+The project's Monitoring a collective fine-tuning of indicators, means of verification, and the full definition of project staff M&E responsibilities.